Leqvio (Inclisiran)

 Drug Interactions

-Leqvio is not expected to interact with other medicines, although this has not been extensively tested.
-However, it’s still important to tell your healthcare provider about all medications you’re taking.
+Leqvio is not expected to interact with other medications, although it has not been extensively tested.

 Alcohol & Driving